iiasa/globiomvis/README.md

 The package depends on several other packages that need to be installed first.
-Please read the [Install R, packages and other relevant software](https://iiasa.github.io/globiomvis/articles/globiomvis1.html) article for more information on how to do this.
+Please read the [Install R, packages and other relevant software](https://iiasa.github.io/globiomvis/articles/globiomvis1.html) article for more information on how to do this and how to solve potential problems when installing globiomvis.
 The other articles provide a number of examples on how to use the package.

 <!-- ## Example -->